Amazon Prime Day is upon us.

 - Amazon Prime has an estimated 80 million memberships, meaning more people have Prime memberships than votes cast for Donald Trump (or Hillary Clinton) in the 2016 presidential election.

 - There are also two times as many Americans with Prime memberships as there are residents of Canada.

 - Amazon Prime brought in $6.4 billion in 2016 (more than Yahoo!’s total revenue), making it a FORTUNE 500 company on its own.

-90,000 tv’s sold later and retailers across the country are asking how they can compete and turn a profit during the holiday season (and beyond) without feeling the weight of a massive goliath such as Amazon towering over them and their bottom-line revenue.
+A few strategies for how retailers can compete and turn a profit during the holiday season (and beyond) without feeling the weight of a massive goliath such as Amazon towering over them and their bottom-line revenue.

 Given Amazon’s insane advantage in economy of scale, competing with the Goliath on the basis of convenience and price is often a losing proposition.
 Prime Day is the ultimate manifestation of this.

 You have to get personal.

 And, thankfully, you don’t need to be Amazon in order to get personalization right.

 There are a few strategies a retailer can work toward today in order to help them go toe-to-toe with the best in the business tomorrow… (P.S.
 If you’re looking for a book about Amazon, be sure to check out our free book: The Chronicles of a Personalization Giant.)